 6. Build a referral program

 Customer advocacy strategies could be a great competitive advantage if you know how to leverage them.
-All you have to do is to approach customers with a combination of trust, respect, and goodwill that will motivate them to tell a compelling story.
+All you need to do is to approach customers with a combination of trust, respect, and goodwill that will motivate them to tell a compelling story.

-6. Improve your pricing
+7. Improve your pricing